CQEN-QDCE/wiki-innovation/Guides/Openshift/Readme-HandsOn.md

 - Suggestions (aide)
     ```bash
     oc help
-    OpenShift Client
+    Openshift Client

     This client helps you develop, build, deploy, and run your applications on any
-    OpenShift or Kubernetes cluster.
+    Openshift or Kubernetes cluster.
 It also includes the administrative commands for managing a cluster under the 'adm' subcommand.

     Usage:
     oc [flags]